MapColonies/osm2pgsql-wrapper/helm/README.md

 **cli:**

 - `cli.command` - the command to be run create or append

+*append*
 - `cli.append.replicationUrl` - the source of replication
-- `cli.append.limit.value` - should limit the amount of appends in a single run
+- `cli.append.limit.enabled` - should limit the amount of appends in a single run
 - `cli.append.limit.value` - the maximum amount of appends for a project as a whole in a single run
 - `cli.append.config.mountPath` - the path for the config to be mounted to
 - `cli.append.config.fileName` - the config file name to be used on append
+- `cli.append.uploadTargets` - list of the targets the expired tiles should be uploaded to, choices are `s3` (the genereated output expire.list from osm2pgsql) or `queue` (a payload consisting the bounding boxes of the expired tiles on the top zoom level). the list items are separated with comma without spaces e.g. "s3,queue"
+- `cli.append.queue.name` - the name of the queue the payload should be uploaded to
+- `cli.append.queue.minZoom` - the queue payload min zoom
+- `cli.append.queue.maxZoom` - the queue payload max zoom

+*create*
 - `cli.create.dumpSourceType` - the type of the dump source local-file, remote-url or dump-server
 - `cli.create.dumpSource` - the dump source used for creation
 - `cli.create.s3LuaScriptKey` - the project's lua script key located in s3